 The energy of each photon proportionally depends on the frequency of oscillation of electromagnetic field that carries the light, not on intensity of light, with intensity of light being just a measure of the number of photons passing through a point in space in a unit of time.

+The energy of light is absorbed by electrons also in these photons.
+To break away the electron needs certain minimal energy.
 If the energy of a single photon is sufficient to overcome the atomic forces that keep the electron inside the negative pole, this electron becomes a photo-electron and flies away to a positive pole.
+If the energy of a photon is less than this minimal amount necessary to overcome the atomic forces, this energy is dissipated as heat, and no photo-electrons are produced.

 Within the framework of this new quantum theory of light all the characteristics of the photoelectric effect can find their explanation.
+Let's analyze them.

-(a) If photoelectric effect is observed with specific frequency of the light, the number of electrons leaving the negative pole in a unit of time is proportional to intensity of the light;
+(a) If photoelectric effect is observed with specific frequency of the light, the number of electrons leaving the negative pole in a unit of time is proportional to intensity of the light; Explanation: each photon has sufficient amount of energy to "knock" out an electron, and intensity is the number of such photons per unit of time.

-Explanation: speed of electrons and, therefore, their kinetic energy depend on the energy of a photon that "knocked" these electrons out, which, in turn, is proportional to the frequency of light, while intensity of light (the number of photons per unit of time) affects the number of photo-electrons produced by light, not their individual energy.
+(b) The speed of photo-electrons and, therefore, their kinetic energy do not depend on intensity of light, but on its frequency; higher intensity light produces more electrons, but their speed remains the same, while higher frequency light produces faster photo-electrons; Explanation: speed of electrons and, therefore, their kinetic energy depend on the energy of a photon that "knocked" these electrons out, which, in turn, is proportional to the frequency of light, while intensity of light (the number of photons per unit of time) affects the number of photo-electrons produced by light, not their individual energy.

+(c) For each material, used as a negative pole, there is minimal frequency of light necessary to initiate the photoelectric effect; high intensity or prolong time exposure to light of a lesser frequency do not produce photoelectric effect.
 Explanation: the energy, needed by an electron to break away from atomic forces that keep it inside the material, obviously depend on the material; as soon as the light frequency is sufficient for one photon to carry that amount of energy, the photoelectric effect can start; photons of lesser level of frequency cannot "knock" out the electrons from the surrounding material, and the energy of the light is just dissipated as heat.

 Corpuscular theory of light, suggested by Newton, while adequately explaining such properties of light as traveling along a straight line and reflection off the mirror, has not been able to explain certain other properties of light observed by experimentators.
-In particular, interferencediffraction and polarization of light remained unexplainable in the framework of corpuscular theory.
+In particular, interference, diffraction and polarization of light remained unexplainable in the framework of corpuscular theory.

 Attempts to model the light as oscillation of waves were made by several scientists, but the main formulation and explanation of wave-like properties of light is mostly related to a brilliant English physician and physicist Thomas Young.
+His famous double-slit experiment, that showed the interference of light passing through two small close to each other slits, convincingly proved that light has wave-like properties.

 This experiment is extremely simple, anybody can reproduce it at home, its schema is below.

 The light from a single monochromatic source equidistant from two slits goes through these slits and is projected on a screen.
 The picture on the screen is a sequence of light and dark stripes parallel to the slits.
 This is a picture of interference that can only be explained within a framework of waves.
+Two light waves coming through two slits to a surface of a screen in phase (both at its top wave state or both at the bottom) increase each other, making bright stripes.
+Those that come in opposite phases (one at its top state, while another at the bottom) nullify each other, making dark stripes.

 Let's interpret the interference of light from the wave theory viewpoint.